 - Teva’s daunorubicin injection has a 12 month shelf-life after manufacturing.2

-- Teva states daunorubicin was on back order due to manufacturing delays.2
+- Teva states daunorubicin is on back order due to manufacturing delays.2

 Estimated Resupply Dates

-- Teva has daunorubicin injection available with short expiration dating (June 2015).
-Product is available through drop shipment only.2
+Teva has daunorubicin 4 mL available with short expiration dating (June or August 2015) and available for drop shipment only.2

 Implications for Patient Care

 - Daunorubicin hydrochloride is an anthracycline antineoplastic antibiotic.
 It is labeled for the treatment of acute lymphocytic leukemia (adults, children) and for acute myelocytic leukemia (adults), usually used in combination with other antineoplastic agents.3-5

 - Chemotherapy agents, such as daunorubicin hydrochloride, pose additional safety risks both for patients and for healthcare workers handling these agents.3-5

 - Use additional caution when processing orders for chemotherapy drugs, especially when switching between chemotherapy agents or when processing orders for chemotherapy agents with which staff may be unfamiliar (eg, those not normally prescribed at a specific institution).3-5

 Alternative Agents & Management